-Do you remember that feeling and the excitement you felt when you first started looking at all the new cars available for you?
+Do you remember that feeling, and the excitement you felt, when you first started looking at new cars?

-Then it happens….that first scratch, ding or stain on the seats.
+Then it happens….the first scratch, ding or stain on the seats.
+I hate those.

-It didn’t stay shiny and new for very long.
+It didn’t stay so new, clean and fry-less for very long did it?

 Then life happened.
 We got busy.
 Words were spoken harshly to our spouse, carelessly left behind without thinking of the damage caused.